wooferzfg/wwrando/README.md

 * Invert Camera to match HD
 * Reveal Full Sea Chart when making a new file

-Enables turning while swinging on ropes like HD - no toggle, just enabled by default atm
+Enables turning while swinging on ropes like HD - no toggle, just enabled by default atm.

 ### Custom Player Models